aditikapil20/maven-quick-start/README.md

 # maven-quick-start
-Sample project to use with Maven Quick start project
+Sample project to use with Maven Quick start project.